Green Space Initiative

 New Grant Opportunity Aims to Make a Greener, Healthier Schenectady

-The Carlilian Foundation has released a new grant opportunity -- the Green Spaces Initiative.
-In 2018 the Foundation intends to commit up to $100,000 for transformative projects in underserved areas that improve the urban environment, inclusive of but not limited to parks, green spaces, gardens, beautification and recreational opportunities in the City of Schenectady.
+The Carlilian Foundation’s Green Spaces Initiative is intended to provide support for transformative projects in underserved areas that improve the urban environment, inclusive of but not limited to parks, green spaces, gardens, beautification and recreational opportunities in the City of Schenectady.

 The Foundation believes there is immense potential to transform urban spaces in ways that improve the health, safety and well-being of our citizens.
 Blighted or overgrown spaces can be turned into safe, green and accessible places that improve our quality of life.
 Where there is now only concrete and blacktop there can be grass, trees, shrubs and gardens.
 Where space is underutilized and perceived as unsafe there can be accessibility,

 Engaging and inspiring communities to create a greener Schenectady through community gardens, beautifying spaces in neighborhoods, and adjoining schools, non-profit and civic institutions.